larsensong/alx-low_level_programming/0x14-bit_manipulation/README.md

 Required : A function that returns the natural square root of a number.
 Expected Results : If n does not have a natural square root, the function should return -1.
 💡Fun Fact : “Arthur : Your subconscious is looking for the dreamer; me.
 Inception (2010)

+6. Inception.
+Is it possible?
+File : 6-is_prime_number.c
+Required : A a function that returns 1 if the input integer is a prime number, otherwise return 0.
+💡Fun Fact : “Saito: Inception.
+Is it possible?
+Inception (2010)